Bold and Easy Botanical Coloring Pages with Thick Lines (Free Printables)

 Whichever group you start with, the thick lines and open shapes keep every page beginner friendly and easy to finish.

-Why these thick line botanical coloring pages feel so relaxing
+What you get in these thick line botanical coloring pages

 How to print bold and easy botanical coloring pages at home